Esri/jsapi-resources/esm-samples/jsapi-node/README.md

 Integrating Node.js with [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) can be done by building the app with [native ES modules in a supported Node version](https://nodejs.org/dist/latest-v14.x/docs/api/esm.html) or by transpiling to CommonJS.
 This sample contains examples of both approaches.

 ## Known Issues
-* Working with `fetch` - Use Node 18+, or with earlier versions use the `--experiment-fetch` flag.
-For example, use `node --experimental-fetch test-request.js`.
+* A note about `fetch` - The Maps SDK uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) internally.
+To accommodate this, use Node 18+, or with earlier versions use the `--experiment-fetch` flag.
+For example, `node --experimental-fetch test-request.js`.
 For more information see the [Node.js 18 release notes](https://nodejs.org/en/blog/announcements/v18-release-announce#fetch-experimental).

 ## Working with assets